daniestevez/gr-satellites/README.md

 receive.
 This is probably the easiest way to start using the decoders from gr-satellites.
 Gqrx supports Doppler correction with Gpredict.

+*Note:* The exact frequency setting for optimal decoding may need to tuned to properly center the signal within the passband.
+This is especially true for SSB signals.
+One way to do this is by using this the Radio Control panel within Gpredict to make small adjustments while monitoring signals in the gqrx passband.

 It is also possible to use the frontend streamers from [gr-frontends](https://github.com/daniestevez/gr-frontends).
 This allow to stream from different SDR hardware without using a GUI SDR program.
 It is